 - Links to free federal and state tax and court forms.
 Other legal forms and business forms are available for purchase; designed for legal professionals.

-- Articles from Wex--a collaboratively-edited legal dictionary and encyclopedia.
+- Articles from Wex--a community-built, collaboratively-edited legal dictionary and encyclopedia.
 Alphabetical list of topics.
-Includes brief summaries of the law with links to key primary source material and other Internet resources.
+Includes brief summaries of the law with links to key primary source material and other internet resources.

 - Nolo: Laws and Legal Research

 - Tools to help non-lawyers conduct legal research.
 Provides practical help for conducting statute and case research.
-Starts off with FAQs and Basic Info.
-Also has Federal Law Resources and State Law Resources.
-Even has a list of Helpful Legal Websites.
+Includes basic information and frequently asked questions.
+Nolo even offers a list of Helpful Legal Websites.

 For More Information